esoterictemplates/minecraft-plugin-template/IDEAS.md

 - Add Jitpack configuration ([jitpack.yml file](./jitpack.yml))!
 - Create a GitHub workflow that builds and publishes a release when a new tag is pushed.
 - Add a publishing configuration.
 And in general update [build.gradle.kts](./app/build.gradle.kts).
-- Use [libs.versions.toml](./gradle/libs.versions.toml) for all dependencies and plugins.
 - Configure a display name in [settings.gradle.kts](./settings.gradle.kts)?

 ## Won't Implement